spa44rty/FictionWriterStudio/replit.md

   - Automatically navigates to editor when chapter is clicked
   - Chapter title shown in editor header (e.g., "Chapter 1: The Beginning")

-- **Save Chapter Button**: Saves current chapter content and auto-calculates word count
+- **Save Chapter Button**: Saves current chapter content and auto-generates summary
   - Only appears when a chapter is selected
   - Updates chapter with content and recalculates word count
+  - **Automatically generates invisible summary** in background using small model
+  - Summaries are hidden from user - purely for AI context
+  - Previous chapter summaries included in AI queries (avoids sending full text)
+  - Essential for maintaining plot consistency without hitting token limits
   - Shows success confirmation when saved
   - Content persists when switching between chapters

-- **Generate Summary Button**: AI-powered chapter summarization
-  - Creates 2-3 sentence summary of current chapter
-  - Uses small model for fast generation
-  - Summaries stored with each chapter
-  - Previous chapter summaries included in AI context (avoids sending full text)
-  - Can also manually edit summaries in Chapter form
-  - Essential for maintaining context without hitting token limits

 - **Chapter Response Window**: Dedicated text display for AI feedback about your chapter
   - Located in Editor Controls section (left sidebar)